Insults, put downs, “jokes”, name calling, silent treatment.

 We suffer.
 The sociopath does not.
 This is their normal.

-It’s a kind of “hypnosis” in a cloud of confusion.
+We’re in a kind of “hypnosis” in a cloud of confusion.
 As the pretty wears off and the crazy begins we’re twirling on a merry-go-round emotionally.
-The sociopath wants to convince us we did something to make it happen.
-We want to make it better.
-Because already we feel we can’t survive without them.
+If we question them about specif things they’ve done the sociopath wants to lead us to feeling convinced we did something to make it happen, or that it didn’t happen, or they ignore us.
+We want to make it better because that’s what is normal within a relationship, and because already we feel we can’t survive without them.
 We’re bonded.
 The gradual fade in of more pain and confusion cements us to them.
 This is normal!

 Emotional abuse and sociopaths are inseparable.
 We start to feel crazy.